ShyanM/Strike_A_Paws/README.md

 while the initial plan for the website was to have only a hero image in the landing page, it was decided to create a hero image for each page, to show off more of Regina's photography as well as to keep all pages consistent.

+The services and contact page were also updated quite a bit, as based on the original plan, they seemed too plain compared to the rest.
+This is why I added a background image to both.
+Changed the names of the packages to something a bit more fun and added a pop of colour.

 ## 2. Features